cliffhall/puzzlemaster/README.md

 # Puzzlemaster

-An MCP client that allows teams of agents to complete long-horizon tasks.
+An MCP host application that allows teams of agents to complete long-horizon tasks.

 ## About · [Domain Model](docs/domain-model.md) · [Development](docs/development.md)